Eve Online: Planned future developments

 The developers have been working on a game feature to allow players to exit pods and interact with other player avatars in the communal setting of a station interior.
 The first iteration, called Captain's Quarters, was released on June 21, 2011.
-The second iteration, with stylised quarters for each race, was released with the Crucible expansion.
+The second iteration, with stylized quarters for each race, was released with the Crucible expansion.
 Player interaction in station environments has not yet been announced and only preliminary details have emerged.

 The ability to enter a planet's atmosphere and to interact with its surface is mentioned as one of the future development plans.
 The "Future Vision" trailer portrays Dreadnaught-class ships performing planetary orbital bombardments on Dust battlefields.
 The first glimpse trailer of Dust 514 ended with a ship exploding in the atmosphere.
 However, the interaction between Dust and Eve has not been fully defined and no official confirmation has yet been provided.
 At Eve Fanfest 2005, a working prototype was demonstrated in which a Caldari Crow interceptor could be seen navigating a makeshift landscape superimposed on a nebula.
 However, this effort was later abandoned.
 CCP has stated that full-scale integration of such features requires an enormous effort and is only planned for post-Revelations (expansion) production phases, 2006.
 Subsequently, it was stated that, until a proven in-game reason is found for planetary access, further work on this feature will not have a high priority.